jordonwow/safequeue/README.md

 # SafeQueue

-SafeQueue is an _extremely lightweight_ addon that fixes the Enter Battle button for classic battlegrounds.
+SafeQueue is an _extremely lightweight_ addon that removes the "Leave Queue" button and adds a timer for retail arenas and battlegrounds.

 Open a ticket to report any issues: https://github.com/jordonwow/safequeue/issues